 What happens if a client sues me after a virtual session?

-Can I deduct my insurance costs on my taxes in Ontario?
+Can I deduct my insurance costs on my taxes?

 Yes!
 If you're self-employed or operate as a sole proprietor or incorporated trainer, your insurance premiums are typically tax-deductible as a business expense.
 That means you get peace of mind and a little back at tax time.